Christendom College has had 45 years to create and nurture many traditions and activities that are beloved by students.

 The Classics department hosts a “Latin Lunch” in the Commons each week, where students and faculty gather to speak and discuss a work in Latin over lunch.

 Parliamentary debates are hosted by the Chester-Belloc Debate Society.
-A student-run club, the Chester-Belloc Debate Society is an opportunity for students to engage in parliamentary-style debate with their peers, alumni, and even faculty.
+A student-run organization, the Chester-Belloc Debate Society is an opportunity for students to engage in parliamentary-style debate with their peers, alumni, and even faculty.
 Debates are held several times a semester in the Chester-Belloc room of Regina Coeli Hall, and all attendees are required to dress up for the debates.

 The Student Activities Council (SAC) hosts many dances throughout the year.
 These dances are typically held in St. Lawrence Commons, but have been known to happen in front of the library, in the gym, or even off-campus.
 Sometimes they are themed dances. while other times they are more formal or relaxed.
 Take your pick!